janobourian/aws/docs/solution_architect/ec2.md

             * Data Warehousing applications
             * Distributed file systems
     * HPC optimized

+* If you need to check some instance costs: https://instances.vantage.sh/

 * Security groups:
     * They control how traffic is allowed into or out of oue EC2 Instances